dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 ---

 - [ ] We can take our already-built colorserver image and use the ` -v` option to mount a volume.
-The ` -v` option expects two arguments after it; first, the path to the directory you want the spun-up container to look at, and second, the path to the directory in the container where you want those file changes to be reflected (separated by a colon)
+The ` -v` option expects two arguments after it.
+First, the path to the directory you want the spun-up container to reference, and second, the path to the directory indide the container where you want those file changes to be reflected (separated by a colon)

 - [ ] Reading that, you might think that running the command `docker run -d -p 1000:8080 -v ./:/src/app colorserver` would work, right?
 It seemed to work okay for the `COPY` command inside the Dockerfile!
 But you get the following message: